-Paint protection film (PPF) is a virtually invisible urethane film that is installed on vehicles to protect vehicle paint from damage and degradation.
-It also helps to maximize resale value with self-healing, and chemical and stain resistant features.
-Check out this video to see how PPF can solve your car frustrations.
+Paint Protection Film or PPF is a virtually invisible urethane film that is installed on vehicles to protect vehicle paint from damage and degradation.
+It also helps to maximize resale value with self-healing, and chemical and stain-resistant features.

 PPF can be waxed, however, make sure the product being used does not contain Naphtha or Kerosene in concentrations over 5% and that the wax does not contain dyes.
 We recommend using XPEL’s range of products to enhance your PPF as it was designed for XPEL and will not stain, discolour, or damage the film.